khalilhajrii/Petcare/.github/README.md

 ### Workflows

-The `workflows/` directory contains GitHub Actions workflow definitions that automate testing, building, and security scanning of the application.
+The `workflows/` directory contains GitHub Actions workflow definitions that automate testing, building, security scanning, and linting of the application.
+The workflows include `ci.yml`, `admin-ci.yml`, `build.yml`, `security.yml`, and `typescript-lint.yml`.
 See the [Workflows README](./workflows/README.md) for detailed information about each workflow.

 ## GitHub Actions Overview